Overview

 If the trade is filled using liquidity from a Gradient market maker pool:

-70% of the fee is distributed to market makers in that specific token’s liquidity pool.
+50% of the fee is distributed to market makers in that specific token’s liquidity pool.

 Distribution is proportional to each individual’s share of the pool.

-30% is classified as Platform Fees.
+40% is classified as platform earnings.

 Peer-to-Peer Match (Direct Counterparties)